Danish vs German: Which Language Should You Learn?

 Many linguists will tell you that the German grammatical structure is one of the hardest to learn.
 If grammar isn’t your strong suit, then choosing Danish might be your best bet.

-If you have ancestral or cultural roots in Denmark, too, then Danish will not only be beneficial to communicate with older or extended family members but it will connect you with your past, which is often a great motivator.
+If you have ancestral or cultural roots in Denmark, then Danish will be beneficial to communicate with older or extended family members.
+It will connect you with your past, which is often a great motivator.

 Plus, learning Danish will make it easier for you to pick up other Scandinavian languages, such as Icelandic or Norwegian, thus making it easier to travel throughout that area of Europe.